 China's economy slumps to 6.1 per cent in 2019; lowest in 29 years

-China's GDP grew by 6.1 percent last year, the lowest in 29 years, the government said on Friday, as weak domestic demand and the bruising 18-month trade war with the US took their toll on the world's second-largest economy.
-The new data released by the National Bureau of Statistics (NBS) comes a day after China and the US signed a long-awaited phase one deal, marking a ceasefire in the 18-month-long trade war which saw the world's two largest economies slap 25 percent tariffs on about half a trillion-dollar worth of each other's exports.
+China's GDP grew by 6.1 per cent last year, the lowest in 29 years, the government said on Friday, as sluggish domestic demand and the bruising 18-month trade war with the US seriously impacted the world's second-largest economy.
+The new GDP data released by the National Bureau of Statistics (NBS) comes a day after China and the US signed a long-awaited phase one deal, marking a ceasefire in the 18-month trade war which saw the world's two largest economies slap 25 per cent tariffs on about half a trillion-dollar worth of each other's exports.

-The world's second-largest economy grew by 6.1 percent last year, its worst performance since 1990, but it remained above the psychologically important six percent mark.
+China's economy grew by 6.1 per cent last year, its worst performance since 1990, but it remained above the psychologically important six per cent mark.
 The GDP growth remained well within the 6 to 6.5 target set by the government, the NBS said.
 However, significant from the Chinese government's perspective, the GDP expanded to USD 14.38 trillion from last year's USD 13.1 trillion.

+In 2018, China's economy sank to a 28-year low slowing down to 6.6 per cent year on year, lower than the 6.8-per cent growth registered in 2017 as it grappled with the continued slowdown amid the trade war with US and declining exports.
+Facing growing risks and challenges at home and abroad, the overall performance of the national economy has been stable, the quality of development has been improving with major targets being met, laying a solid foundation for completing the building of a moderately prosperous society in all respects, Ning Jizhe, Director of the NBS said at a press conference.

-The Chinese economy was hit hard by the US tariffs as a result of the trade war between the two countries.
-After signing the phase one deal on Wednesday, US President Donald Trump said 25 percent tariff hike on USD 360 billion worth of Chinese products would continue until the phase-2 deal is worked out.
+Chinese economy was hit hard by the US tariffs as a result of the trade war between the two countries.
+After signing the phase one deal on Wednesday, US President Donald Trump said 25 per cent tariff hike on USD 360 billion worth of Chinese products would continue until the phase-2 deal is worked out.

 "The phase one deal is only an interim agreement between China and the US.
 In fact, to push for negotiation in the next stage, the US will keep existing tariffs on imports from China unless the two countries manage to reach a phase two deal," said Alicia Garcia Herrero, chief Asia Pacific economist at Natixis.
 "In the bilateral evaluation and dispute resolution chapter, the agreement also makes it clear that, if the concerns cannot be resolved, the two parties hold the right to suspend an obligation, adopt a remedial measure, or in the worst case, withdraw from the agreement," he told the South China Morning Post.

-Chinese officials say consumer spending has increased showing success of China's efforts to rejig its economy from one based on exports to more reliant on consumer spending.
-According to the NBS data, China's per capita disposable income stood at 30,733 yuan (USD 4,461.95) in 2019, up 5.8 percent year on year in real terms.
+Chinese officials say the consumer spending has increased showing success of China's efforts to rejig its economy from one based on exports to more reliant on consumer spending.
+According to the NBS data, China's per capita disposable income stood at 30,733 yuan (USD 4,461.95) in 2019, up 5.8 per cent year on year in real terms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)